artikcloud/tutorial-java-WebSocketEventFeed/README.md

-# Tutorial Java Event Feed WebSocket
+# Tutorial Java event feed WebSocket

-This is a starter code to connect to ARTIK Cloud [Event feed WebSocket (/events)](https://developer.artik.cloud/documentation/data-management/rest-and-websockets.html#event-feed-websocket) endpoint using ARTIK Cloud Java SDK.
-By running this sample you will learn to:
+This is a starter code to connect to ARTIK Cloud [event feed WebSocket (/events)](https://developer.artik.cloud/documentation/data-management/rest-and-websockets.html#event-feed-websocket) endpoint using ARTIK Cloud Java SDK.
+By running this sample, you will learn to:

 - Connect to the ARTIK Cloud Event feed WebSocket url.
-- Monitor realtime messages sent to ARTIK Cloud by the specified source devices.
+- Monitor realtime events sent to ARTIK Cloud by the devices.

+**Consult the documentation for the [supported events](https://developer.artik.cloud/documentation/data-management/rest-and-websockets.html#event-feed-websocket).**

 ## Requirements